ThainaSchumann/ThainaSchumann/README.md

 - 🚀 I am currently doing an internship in the IT frontend area.
-- 🌱 I’m learning Javascript, Html + Css,Bootstrap, Wordpress and PHP ...
+- 🌱 I’m learning Html, Css, Javascript,Bootstrap, Wordpress and PHP ...

 <div align="center">
   <a href="https://github.com/ThainaSchumann">